Ann McKim (clipper): Kennard & Williamson partnership

-The Kennard & Williamson partnership was a shipbuilding firm in Fell's point, Baltimore in 1830s.
+The Kennard & Williamson partnership was a shipbuilding firm in Fell's Point, Baltimore in 1830s.
 The partnership began 15 June 1831.
 It was formed between James Joseph Williamson and Samuel Kennard (also known as Kinard and Kinnard).
 Williamson used to work for Kennard as a carpenter prior to the forming of the partnership.
 Kennard built at least five vessels before their partnership: the sloop Dolphin (95 tons), the sloop Edward (36 tons) in 1815; the brig Cervantes (231 tons) in 1818; the brig Montezuma (223 tons) in 1825; and the brig James Ramsey (134 tons) in 1830.

 Their partnership built only two vessels, the schooner Pennsylvania, which brought in a $1,500 profit, and Ann McKim.
 Kennard & Williamson also grossed a lot of profit from repair work.
 The partnership was dissolved on 26 September 1834.

 After the partnership's demise, Kennard built one more vessel in 1835, the schooner Gunpowder, 75 tons.
 Williamson, as a partner at Williamson & Richardson, in 1837 built the ferry Susquehanna, 453 tons (cost $56,595.81) and another fourteen vessels: a barque, two brigs and eleven schooners.
 Williamson died in 1839.

-McKim's pet ship
+Capacity

 Ann McKim was designed to have a small cargo capacity that made her much faster that the regular cargo ships of her time.
 Her launch was attended by thousands of spectators as she was hailed by a local newspaper as "the most masterly and beautiful specimen of the naval architecture" of the shipyards of Baltimore, if not any other city in the union.
-Although, she was a matter of pride and admiration for the public and surely for her owner, she had never brought significant profit to Mr. Isaac McKim due to her small cargo capacity.
-She was more of a pet-ship for a wealthy merchant than anything else.
+Although, she was a matter of pride and admiration for the public and surely for her owner, she never brought significant profit to Mr. Isaac McKim due to her small cargo capacity.

 In the Canton trade

 In 1838, after the death of Isaac McKim and five years in the China trade she was sold to Howland & Aspinwall, New York, the company known for owning other famous clippers, such as Rainbow and Sea Witch.
-Under new owner she was commanded by Captain Perry and was put into the Canton trade.
+Under new owner she was commanded by Captain Perry and returned to the Canton trade.
 The ship was heavily used and brought some profit to the owners as she was superior in speed over the other vessels engaged in that line of trade at that time.